tszekely/react-learning-module/step-02.md

 ~~~
 {: .language-jsx}

-and the of course import it in `App.jsx` (let's also create a wrapper for the content) :
+and then of course import it in `App.jsx` (let's also create a wrapper for the content) :

 ~~~jsx
 import React from 'react';